frazer-lab/cardips-ipsc-eqtl/README.md

 ### `output`

 This directory contains one directory per Jupyter notebook.
-Output files here will be shared on Figshare.
+Output files here should be safe to share externally (e.g. no identifiable information) but please think about what the file contains before sharing.
 Here is a description of some of the output directories and files.

 #### `eqtl_input`